When the Court Becomes a Weapon - Legal Abuse After Leaving

 Find Legal Representation That Understands Abuse

 Not all family lawyers recognise legal abuse.
-Some see ongoing litigation as normal for contentious divorces and don't identify the pattern of systematic harassment.
-You need a lawyer who:
+Some see ongoing court proceedings as normal for contentious divorces and don't identify the pattern of systematic harassment.
+Look for a lawyer who:

-Won't pressure you to “just settle" when settlement means giving in to abusive demands
+• won’t pressure you to “just settle” if settlement means giving in to ongoing control

 Ask potential lawyers directly: “What's your experience with cases involving legal abuse or systems abuse?"
 Their answer will tell you if they understand what you're dealing with.